brend/DungeonMaster/README.txt

-Dungeon Master
+# Dungeon Master

 (not the game, the mapping tool!)

-Dungeon Master is a simple little application that does one thing:
+Dungeon Master is a simple application that does one thing:
 It helps you find your path through those pesky dungeons in which you never can remember the way to the boss.
 I'm looking straight atcha, Level-9!

-*Project details*
+## Project details

 Application "DungeonMaster": Displays dungeon map files and can find paths from one room to another.

-*Map file format*
+## Map file format

 See the file "Map file format.txt" for the details of the format for a single map file (dungeon map).

-*Configuration file*
+## Configuration file

 A configuration file brings many maps together to a set.
 Every odd line contains the (arbitrary) title of a map, the following even line is the path to the map file itself